Lead mining in Scotland: James Hope

 Foulis's holdings at Leadhills were operated by John Fairlie.
+Fairlie exported lead ore to the Netherlands in partnership with John and Ninian MacMorran.
 He supplied lead for the roof of Linlithgow Palace in 1620.

 The mines passed to James Hope of Hopetoun (1614–1661) in 1639 when he married Anna Foulis (died 1656), including the site at Waterhead and Overglengonnar.
 After he obtained the lands, Hope abandoned a legal career.
 It was said that Hope employed many poor people in the works, keeping "mony pure and indigent pepill in the leid mynes and [who] be his meanis had a lyfliehood".
 Some prisoners who had fought with Montrose were sent to work in the mines.
 Much information about Hope and his mines can be found in his own diaries, which are published and available online.
 Hope recorded his dreams, which included watching workers operating a hand pump.
 He explored mining for lead at abandoned workings at Wanlockhead in 1647.

 Hope also tried to obtain and work the silver mine at Hilderston near Bathgate.
 He was haunted by an image in a dream of the potential riches as a tree of pure silver.
 He exported lead with a partner, Francis Vanhoght of Middelburg.
 He travelled to meet his commercial contacts and see new technology; visiting and working in the laboratory of a chemist or metallurgist, Frans Rooy, to make assays of ore; meeting a German broker Peter Hexe who was trying to inflate the value of lead ore containing silver; and recruiting lead smelters who worked for Jean Meinershagen of Cologne.
 Hope examined furnaces for refining and making copperas at the "White Lead" works, L'ousine ou l'ouvrages de la blanch plumbier, beside the river Vesdre in the Liège Province in April 1646.
 There, lead shot was hardened by the addition of orpiment.
 Hope returned to Scotland via London, and at Grantham and Stilton he made enquiries about hiring experts from the Derbyshire lead mines.

+In September 1647, Hope had a meeting with the Committee of the Sherrifdom of Clydesdale to discuss the duty paid for his lead works.
+The Committee examined his accounts on 28 October.
+Hope's wage bill was £6,000 yearly.
+He said his stock of ore already above ground was 25,000 stone weight.
+He tried to claim a rebate for equipment bought in Holland.

 Hope successfully petitioned the Parliament of Scotland to legislate to help his business; by preventing middle-men in Leith selling his lead ore destined for export; and by preventing competing mine owners from making offers to employ his workmen.
 Similar legislation had already been enacted for workers in coal mines and salt pans, and seems to have restricted the freedom of labourers.